-This cookie craft allows you to be as creative as you want to be.
+This cookie craft allows you to be as creative as you want.
 We had leftover gold and white sprinkles from holiday baking.
 All I had to purchase were the Mint Oreos and green candy melts.
 I chose the mint cookies because the inside is green, but not all kids like mint flavoring.
 So, any cookie will do.
-The Oreo’s look a bit like coins at the end of a pot of gold.
+The Oreos look a bit like coins at the end of a pot of gold.

 For the sake of shopping, I found the candy melts at Party City and the Oreos at Target.
 Luckily, the stores are in close proximity to each other.
-Shopping with my two-year-old is quite a challenge lately.
+Shopping with my two-year-old has been quite a challenge lately.

 Oreo Coins Craft Supplies:

 - 1 package of green candy melts

 1. Melt the candy melts according to the package.
 (It involves defrost mode on a microwave for 30-second intervals with stirring, or you could use a double boiler.
 In the past, I’ve used the bowl over-boiling water method for creating a makeshift double boiler.
 This time, I just used my microwave.)

 2. Dip each cookie into the melted candy.
 Put them on the parchment paper and add sprinkles.
 (Kids can totally do this part!)

 3. Place cookies into the fridge for a couple of minutes to accelerate the hardening process.
 The candy will also harden pretty quickly on its own.